cw25/opencpu_service_ci_tutorial/README.md

 If we wanted to install multiple CRAN packages, we would simply add them to our `install.packages()` call.
 We might also use `devtools::install_github()` to install R packages hosted on Github.

-Let's build our image!
+Let's build our Docker image!
 From inside the project directory, run the command `docker build -t stringstats .` and watch Docker do its magic.

 ```
 $ docker build -t stringstats .